Vimto: How this British soft drink became the Ramadan beverage of choice

 Vimto, a bright purple, sugary brew, is an unlikely symbol of the Holy Month…

-At iftars all over Dubai tonight, many people will be breaking their fast by raising a glass of sweet purple nectar.
+At iftars all over UAE during Ramadan, many people will be breaking their fast by raising a glass of sweet purple nectar.

 What is this mystical beverage, so ubiquitous during the Holy Month?
 Is it some kind of traditional cordial made from the crushed petals of a desert rose, plucked beneath the moonlight?